Pechenkya/AUTOSAR_TEST_TASK/Task 1.1/README.md

 as a result expression parameters like x1++ or ++x1 were not just calculated once and used as one value, they were called twice after macro disclosure
 (both a were changed with ++x1).

-Contrary, function calls behave as we expect: expression value is calculated only once and then it's used in a variable.
+On the contrary, function calls behave as we expect: expression value is calculated only once and then it's used in a variable.

 [x] I provided tests in main() for both functions and macros to see, how it behaves.